tl;dr

 This sentence has a [link at the end](https://example.com).

-In Hugo, you can apply post-processing to links through link render hooks by editing the layouts/partials/link.html file.
+In Hugo, you can apply post-processing to links through link render hooks by editing the layouts/_default/_markup/render-link.html file.
 Here’s my terrible template that I use to process links.
 Once again, nothing stood out that would add unnecessary whitespace after links:

 1